vidhishajaswani/CI-CD-Pipeline/README.md

 2. **Kshittiz Kumar**: Created jFuzzer tool using JavaParser and JGit APIs.
 Contributed to jenkins build management.
 Managed Git branches.

-3. **Shivam Chamoli**: Tests Prioritization Analysis, Created the required jobs using jenkins-jobs-builder, Did the research for succesfully getting the coverage reports using JaCoCo and the the static analysis reports using checkstyle, contribution s to architectural design and contributions to building the final builds and report
+3. **Shivam Chamoli**: Tests Prioritization Analysis, Created the required jobs using jenkins-jobs-builder, Did the research for succesfully getting the coverage reports using JaCoCo and the the static analysis reports using checkstyle, contributions to architectural design and contributions to building the final builds and report

-4. **Vidhisha Jaswani**:
+4. **Vidhisha Jaswani**: Worked on setting up the constraints/variables.
+Worked on the fuzzer code.
+Managed ansible playbooks, integrations, and testing.
+Ran 100 builds for the iTrust job.
+Made the screencast and also contributed in readme.

 ## Screencast
 [Screencast Link]()